0xKayala/A-to-Z-Vulnerabilities/README.md

 console.log("\n\n");
 ```

-Paste the above code in the website's console under the developer tab as shown in the below image
+**Note:** Paste the above code in the website's console under the developer tab as shown in the below image

 ![image](https://github.com/0xKayala/A-to-Z-Vulnerabilities/assets/16838353/b32a2664-338d-492e-b1d6-00ebf3704fc2)